Supporting Your Student

 2. When they apply…

-Throughout the application process, information will be made available to your student at key points in the process and from a variety of sources, including IAGE staff, other Illinois faculty and staff, and the institution where they are enrolling.
-Please encourage your student to review any and all correspondence carefully and meet the deadlines set by the program.
+Throughout the application process, information will be sent to your student from a variety of sources, including our staff, other universiity faculty and staff, and the institution where they are enrolling.
+Please encourage your student to review any and all correspondence carefully and meet all deadlines.

 3. When they are traveling to their host country…